-PLISN 2270 Medical Office Pilling/Coding and Incurance 3 BUSN 2370 - Medical Office Billing/Coding and Insurance 3 Medical Front Office (8) (Offered at the Effingham, Liberty, and Savannah Campuses) The Medical Front Office specialization tracks to the Medical Assisting diploma program.
-Addition must be met for acceptance into the Medical Assisting program. nal requirements BUSN 1440 Document Production 4 BUSN 2340 Medical Administrative Procedures 4 Phlebotomy (8) (Offered at the Savannah and Liberty Campuses) The Phlebotomy specialization tracks to the Medical Assisting diploma program.
-Additional requmust be met for acceptance into the Medical Assisting program. irements PHLT 1030-Introduction to Venipuncture 3 PHLT 1050-Clinical Practice 5 Nurse Aide (8) (Offered at the Effingham, Liberty, and Savannah Campuses) The Nurse Aide specialization tracks to the Practical Nursing and Medical Assisting diplon requirements must be met for acceptance into the Practical Nursing and Medical Assisting program ALHS 1060-Diet and Nutrition for Allied Health Sciences 2 NAST 1100-Nurse Aide Fundamentals 6 (Offered at the Effingham, Liberty, and Savannah Campuses) The Patient Care Technician specialization tracks to the Practical Nursing and Medical Assisting diploma program.
-Additional requirements must be met for acceptance into the Practical Nursing program.
+BUSN 2370 - Medical Office Billing/Coding and Insurance 3 Medical Front Office (8) (Offered at the Effingham, Liberty, and Savannah Campuses) The Medical Front Office specialization tracks to the Medical Assisting diploma program.
+Additio must be met for acceptance into the Medical Assisting program. nal requirements BUSN 1440 Document Production 4 BUSN 2340 Medical Administrative Procedures 4 Phlebotomy (8) (Offered at the Savannah and Liberty Campuses) The Phlebotomy specialization tracks to the Medical Assisting diploma program.
+Additional requirements be met for acceptance into the Medical Assisting program. irements PHLT 1030-Introduction to Venipuncture 3 PHLT 1050-Clinical Practice 5 Nurse Aide (8) (Offered at the Effingham, Liberty, and Savannah Campuses) The Nurse Aide specialization tracks to the Practical Nursing and Medical Assisting diplon requirements must be met for acceptance into the Practical Nursing and Medical Assisting program ALHS 1060-Diet and Nutrition for Allied Health Sciences 2 NAST 1100-Nurse Aide Fundamentals 6 (Offered at the Effingham, Liberty, and Savannah Campuses) The Patient Care Technician specialization tracks to the Practical Nursing and Medical Assist Additional requirements must be met for acceptance into the Practical Nursing program. sting diploma program.
 ALHS 1060 - Diet and Nutrition for Allied Health Sciences 2 NAST 1100 - Nurse Aide Fundamentals 6